Analyzing Village Farms International (VFF) and Its Rivals

 |4.11

-Village Farms International’s competitors have higher revenue and earnings than Village Farms International.
-Village Farms International is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Village Farms International’s peers have higher revenue and earnings than Village Farms International.
+Village Farms International is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

+17.1% of Village Farms International shares are owned by institutional investors.
+Comparatively, 31.8% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
+13.4% of Village Farms International shares are owned by company insiders.
+Comparatively, 19.3% of shares of all “Agricultural production – crops” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Profitability

-This table compares Village Farms International and its competitors’ net margins, return on equity and return on assets.
+This table compares Village Farms International and its peers’ net margins, return on equity and return on assets.

 |Net Margins